Epstein–Barr virus–associated lymphoproliferative diseases

 Epstein–Barr virus–associated lymphoproliferative diseases (also abbreviated EBV-associated lymphoproliferative diseases or EBV+ LPD) are a group of disorders in which one or more types of lymphoid cells (a type of white blood cell), i.e. B cells, T cells, NK cells, and histiocytic-dendritic cells, are infected with the Epstein–Barr virus (EBV).
 This causes the infected cells to divide excessively, and is associated with the development of various non-cancerous, pre-cancerous, and cancerous lymphoproliferative disorders (LPDs).
 These LPDs include the well-known disorder occurring during the initial infection with the EBV, infectious mononucleosis, and the large number of subsequent disorders that may occur thereafter.
 The virus is usually involved in the development and/or progression of these LPDs although in some cases it may be an "innocent" bystander, i.e. present in, but not contributing to, the disease.

 EBV-associated LPDs are a subcategory of EBV-associated diseases.
 Non-LPD that have significant percentages of cases associated with EBV infection (see Epstein–Barr virus infection) include the immune disorders of multiple sclerosis and systemic lupus erythematosus; malignancies such as stomach cancers, soft tissue sarcomas, leiomyosarcoma, and undifferentiated nasopharyngeal cancer; the childhood disorders of Alice in Wonderland syndrome; and acute cerebellar ataxia.

-About 95% of the world's population is infected with EBV.
+About 50% of all five-year-old children and 90% of adults have evidence of previous infection with EBV.
 During the initial infection, the virus may cause infectious mononucleosis, only minor non-specific symptoms, or no symptoms.
 Regardless of this, the virus enters a latency phase in its host and the infected individual becomes a lifetime asymptomatic carrier of EBV.
 Weeks, months, years, or decades thereafter, a small percentage of these carriers, particularly those with an immunodeficiency, develop an EBV+ LPD.
 Worldwide, EBV infection is associated with 1% to 1.5% of all cancers.
 The vast majority of these EBV-associated cancers are LPD.
 The non-malignant, premalignant, and malignant forms of EBV+ LPD have a huge impact on world health.

 The classification and nomenclature of the LPD reported here follow the revisions made by the World Health Organization in 2016.
 This classification divides EBV+ LPD into five categories: EBV-associated reactive lymphoid proliferations, EBV-associated B cell lymphoproliferative disorders, EBV-associated NK/T cell lymphoproliferative disorders, EBV-associated immunodeficiency-related lymphoproliferative disorders, and EBV-associated histiocytic-dendritic disorders.